Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 The landscape you travelled for

 One of the best parts about getting married here is that the portraits don’t need to be complicated.
 A calm wander, a bit of breathing space, and the Lake District quietly doing what it does best.
+I’ve also put together a guide to Lake District wedding photo locations if you are starting to think about portraits away from the venue.

 Wedding couple walking beside a Lake District lake with mountains and a soft sunset sky

-Soft evening light, calm pace — and a view that does the heavy lifting.
+Soft evening light, calm pace, and a view that does the heavy lifting.

 Silhouette wedding couple standing beneath trees overlooking a Lake District lake and distant hills